 In ‘The Immortality of the Soul’, Anscombe says,

-‘I suggest that the reason for speaking of the spirituality of the soul—that is, for using the adjective of “spirit”—is not a quasi-physical common property, but that human beings are in for a final orientation towards or away from the good.’
+‘I suggest that the reason for speaking of the spirituality of the soul—that is, for using the adjective of ‘spirit’—is not a quasi-physical common property, but that human beings are in for a final orientation towards or away from the good.’

 And in a wonderful passage in ‘Contraception and Chastity’, she says:

 What people are for is, we believe, like guided missiles, to home in on God, God who is the one truth it is infinitely worth knowing, the possession of which you could never get tired of, like the water slaked for ever and always.
 It’s this potentiality, this incredible possibility, of the knowledge of God of such a kind as even to be sharing in his nature, which Christianity holds out to people; and because of this potentiality every life, right up to the last, must be treated as precious.
-Its potentialities in all things the world cares about may be slight: but there is always the possibility of what it’s for; we can’t ever know that the time of possibility of gaining eternal life is over, however old, wretched, “useless” someone has become.
+Its potentialities in all things the world cares about may be slight: but there is always the possibility of what it’s for; we can’t ever know that the time of possibility of gaining eternal life is over, however old, wretched, ‘useless’ someone has become.

-In these two passages Anscombe is thinking that there is a stake for us over and above what is at stake in laying claims of truth about the whole of life in the knowledge of what we are doing in the circumstances.
+In these two passages, Anscombe is thinking that there is a stake for us over and above what is at stake in laying claims of truth about the whole of life in the knowledge of what we are doing in the circumstances.
 In man’s potential for choice—that is, in man’s potential to realize through the whole of his life an aspect of the good human life—man himself is revealed as potentiality and as a movement.
 I said above, that in ‘Practical Truth’ Anscombe explains man’s ability for the intentional action that constitutes one’s choice as man’s ability to realize the truth (of an aspect) of the good human life.
 But the means man takes to achieve this is none other than his own life.
 It is with his own life as a whole that man attempts in his actions to realize (an aspect of) the good human life.
 But now, the distinctive Anscombean thought in the passages above is this: In realizing more and more fully his potential to aim at the good human life with his own life, man realizes more and more his own self as a movement towards, or in the Anscombe’s words a ‘guided missile’, towards God.